Nevada WIC Program

 To safeguard the health of low-income women, infants, and children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.

-What WIC Does
+What is WIC

 We will help your family create healthy habits and reach your family’s nutrition goals with healthful tips, recipes, and support.